What is Order Fulfillment? Define Your Process & Strategy in 2023

 Step 1: Receiving

-Your 3PL needs your inventory in-hand in order to start fulfilling orders.
-Receiving refers to the acceptance and storage of incoming inventory at the fulfillment center.
+Your brand needs to have inventory to start fulfilling orders.
+Receiving refers to the acceptance and storage of incoming inventory at a fulfillment center.

-Once the 3PL receives your inventory, the items are then stored in dedicated warehousing storage locations, such as shelves, bins, or pallets.
+Once inventory arrives at loading docs, is counted, and gets checked for quality, the items are then stored in dedicated warehousing storage locations, such as shelves, bins, or pallets.

 Step 2: Picking